AnnaVardazaryan/AltPaceChallenge/README.md

 **Workflow**

-**Data Loading**: Data was fetched directly from a provided URL and loaded into a DataFrame.
+**1.Data Loading**: Data was fetched directly from a provided URL and loaded into a DataFrame.

-**Data Exploration**: Undertook preliminary data exploration to understand the nature and structure of the data.
+**2.Data Exploration**: Undertook preliminary data exploration to understand the nature and structure of the data.

-**Data Cleaning**: Identified and treated missing values and checked for duplicates.
+**3.Data Cleaning**: Identified and treated missing values and checked for duplicates.

-**Data Visualization**: Used histogram plots to understand the distribution of features.
+**4.Data Visualization**: Used histogram plots to understand the distribution of features.
 Additionally, scatter plots were utilized to analyze relationships between features.

-**Feature Engineering**: Derived new features (like 'Discount_per_Unit') based on existing data.
+**5.Feature Engineering**: Derived new features (like 'Discount_per_Unit') based on existing data.

-**Modeling**: Trained both Linear Regression and Decision Tree Regression models.
+**6.Modeling**: Trained both Linear Regression and Decision Tree Regression models.

-**Evaluation**: Assessed model performance using metrics such as MAE, MSE, and R-squared.
+**7.Evaluation**: Assessed model performance using metrics such as MAE, MSE, and R-squared.

-**Conclusion**: Summarized key findings and determined the best performing model based on the evaluation metrics.
+**8.Conclusion**: Summarized key findings and determined the best performing model based on the evaluation metrics.

 **Key Findings**

-Initial data exploration revealed missing values which were treated accordingly.
+**1**.Initial data exploration revealed missing values which were treated accordingly.

-Correlation analysis was conducted to determine the relationship between the features.
+**2**.Correlation analysis was conducted to determine the relationship between the features.

-Histograms and scatter plots highlighted the distribution of features and their relationship with the target variable, "Units Sold."
+**3**.Histograms and scatter plots highlighted the distribution of features and their relationship with the target variable, "Units Sold."

-Linear regression and decision tree regression models were trained to predict "Units Sold."
+**4**.Linear regression and decision tree regression models were trained to predict "Units Sold."

-The decision tree regressor substantially outperformed the linear regression model in predicting "Units Sold."
+**5**.The decision tree regressor substantially outperformed the linear regression model in predicting "Units Sold."